MPTP: Synthesis and uses

 MPTP was first synthesized as a potential analgesic in 1947 by Ziering et al. by reaction of phenylmagnesium bromide with 1-methyl-4-piperidinone.
 It was tested as a treatment for various conditions, but the tests were halted when Parkinson-like symptoms were noticed in monkeys.
 In one test of the substance, two of six human subjects died.

-MPTP is used in industry as a chemical intermediate; the chloride of the toxic metabolite MPP+, cyperquat, has been used as a herbicide.
-While cyperquat is not used anymore, the closely related substance paraquat is still being used as a herbicide in some countries.
+MPTP is used in industry as a synthetic precursor; the chloride salt of the toxic metabolite MPP+, cyperquat, has been used as a herbicide.
+While cyperquat is not used anymore, the closely related substance paraquat is still being used as a herbicide.

+Analogues

+Analogues of MPTP include 2′-NH2-MPTP (2′-amino-MPTP) and 2′-CH3-MPTP (2′-methyl-MPTP).

+The haloperidol-based monoaminergic compounds HPTP and HPP+ share structural similarities with MPTP.